RubyRubenstahl/artikcloud-ProxyHub/README.md

  4. We will use the TTS Player for the rest of demo.
 Click "+" on "TTS Player" and then click "ADD TO ARTIK Cloud".
 You should see you have a TTS player in the hub.
   ![Add Devices](./img/screen4_TTSplayer.png)

  5. Go to [My ARTIK Cloud](https://my.artik.cloud).
-You should see a TTS player has been added to your account.
+You should see a TTS Player has been added to your account.

  6. Click that device at My ARTIK Cloud to send an action. e.g. Play "How are you!".
   ![Add Devices](./img/screen5_sendAction.png)